marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 }
 ```

 The type Query defines the query operations that our clients can perform.
-Here, we have two queries: a listPosts query to grab all the posts from the database, and a getPost query to get a particular post by its id.
+Here, we have two queries: a listPosts query to grab all the posts from the database and a getPost query to get a particular post by its id.
 And the type Mutation defines three operations: createPost, updatePost and deletePost.
 All these aperations will be accessed bu the application.

 ```
 type Query {